MA in Clinical Mental Health Counseling

 You love learning about the intricacies of the human mind.
 You are passionate about counseling because it offers restoration and healing to hurting people.
 You want to make a difference in your community and serve those around you who are suffering.

 Does that sound like you?
-If so, you may want to pursue Liberty University’s Master of Arts in Clinical Mental Health Counseling degree.
-Our program can help you develop the knowledge, values, and skills needed to prepare for a career as a licensed counselor.
-You can learn how to utilize counseling methods that account for ethical, spiritual, and scientific considerations.
+If so, you may want to pursue Liberty University’s Master of Arts (MA) in Clinical Mental Health Counseling degree.
+Our program can help you develop the knowledge, values, and skills to help prepare for a career as a licensed counselor.
+You can discover how to utilize counseling methods that account for ethical, spiritual, and scientific considerations.

 As a Christian university, Liberty approaches the study of mental health from a biblical perspective.
 Our seasoned faculty can help equip you to promote the mental health and holistic wellness of clients across diverse populations.
 To help foster your success, we offer a rigorous curriculum, valuable guidance from faculty, and carefully structured practicums and internships.